-3.1 Manufacturer Data
+3.1 Manufacturer data

-Tesla's stated crash rates for vehicles with Autopilot (AP) and active safety features engaged, and active safety features-only (ASO) engaged, were compared with national crash rates.
-Manufacturer's safety rates were obtained from their self-published quarterly safety reports (Tesla, Inc., 2021) which listed miles per crash but not specific mileages nor crash counts.
+Tesla's stated crash rates for vehicles with Autopilot (AP) and active safety features engaged were compared to Tesla's stated crash rates with active safety features-only (ASO) engaged.
+Manufacturer's safety rates were obtained from their self-published quarterly safety reports (Tesla, Inc., 2021) which list crash rates in terms of miles per crash but do not specify total mileages nor total crash count as separate values.
 Tesla defines a crash as an incident where "the crash alert indicated an airbag or other active restraint" was deployed (Tesla, Inc., 2021).
 According to the report, this "correlates to nearly any crash at about 12 mph (20 kph) or above, depending on the crash forces generated" (Tesla, Inc., 2021).
 Crash rates when no active safety features were in use were also reported, but these are excluded from this analysis as active safety features are engaged as the default.
-The use of active safety only is considered as operating under manual control when comparing with other datasets.
+The use of ASO is considered as operating under manual control when comparing with other datasets.

 The ratio of Tesla miles traveled with Autopilot and active safety only on freeways was obtained from an unpublished 2018 study (Fridman et al., 2018).
 The report discussed a naturalistic driving study of 28 vehicles with automated driving features, of which 25 were Tesla models equipped with Autopilot.
 Vehicles had traveled a total of 323,384 miles at the time the report was written.
 The study focused primarily on driver attentiveness, but a breakdown of distances traveled on roads with various speed limits were shown in Figures 3 and 4 in that report (Fridman et al., 2018).
-Distance by speed limit from that report is reproduced here in Figure 1.
+Distance by speed limit from that report is reproduced here in Error!
+Reference source not found.